kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-Operators can determine usage by inspecting `ResourceSlice` objects that set `sharingAffinity` and by observing `ResourceClaim`s that include a typed `Structured` config entry for requests targeting those devices.
+Operators can determine usage by inspecting `ResourceSlice` objects that declare `sharingAffinity` and by observing `ResourceClaim`s whose opaque configs yield non-empty keys under one of the declared extractors.

 ###### How can someone using this feature know that it is working for their instance?